How Much Does it Cost to Sell a House?

 Home sales are big financial transactions where a lot of money is at stake – which is why they are so carefully regulated and require so many steps to complete.

-In fact, both buyers and sellers want to know who pays what in closing costs.
+In fact, most buyers and sellers want to know who pays what in closing costs.

 Let’s look at the basics of selling closing costs, including the common ones that you are likely to run into so that you can close your sale with confidence.